If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

 King Clovis could be considered the first King Louis.

 In Germanic, King Clovis’s name was Clodovech or Chlodowig, which became Latinised as Ludovicus and eventually became Louis in French.
 So, theoretically, Clovis could be considered the first King Louis.

 - Franck is a French boys name of Germanic origin from Frank

-- François, Français are both derived from Latinized version of the German word Frank, Francia
+- François and Français are both derived from a Latinized version of the German words Frank, Francia,

 4) Why is the Gallic Rooster (Coq Gaulois) one of France’s national emblems?